 Simply, it's a giant-sized power station.
 Built in 1951, the Richard L. Hearn Generating Station was a coal-fired electrical generating station in Toronto, Canada.

 The station employed about 600 people and operated for 30 years before being decomissioned in 1983.
 In the early 1970s it was converted to burn natural gas.
 While this reduced pollution, it also reduced efficiency and increased operating costs.

 The building is huge.
 The turbine hall alone measures 300 × 45 meters (1000 × 150 feet).
-It still remains one of the largest places I've had the chance to explore.
-There were many levels in a maze-like environment with hundreds upon hundreds of stairs.
-With 2 visits to the station, I still feel I missed many areas.
+It remains one of the largest buildings I've explored.
+There were many levels in a maze-like environment with hundreds of stairs.
+After three visits to the station, I still feel I missed many areas.

 These photos were taken between 2004 and 2006, a period in which the station was undergoing significant dismantling and demolition.
-Many of the photos contain comments by former employees of the station.
+Many descriptions for these photos were provided by former station employees.
 These provide considerable context for which I'm quite grateful.